 A player’s 30th birthday was regularly regarded as the point their decline is likely to begin, but a host of Premier League stars are continuing to defy logic and deliver peak performance well past this particular landmark.

-We’ve decided to pay tribute to some of the division’s ageing stars, with the top six Premier League players over the age of 30…
+So for those of you interested in the best Internet Slots, we’ve decided to pay tribute to some of the division’s ageing stars, with the top six Premier League players over the age of 30…

 Is there a better centre-forward in the Premier League?